 Packing list for Kilimanjaro: Base layers or thermals

 Base layer clothing or thermals are essential items that add a necessary warmth during cold evenings and summit nights.
-If you’re a woman, it would be best to bring some leggings for the first few days of trekking.
+Bringing some leggings for the first few days of trekking would be best if you’re a woman.

 Packing list for Kilimanjaro: Hiking tops

-When it comes to upper wear, it’s best not to go for cotton.
-Instead, opt for quick-to-dry trekking tops and bring with you two to three pieces to prevent overpacking.
+Regarding upper wear, it’s best not to go for cotton.
+Instead, opt for quick-to-dry trekking tops and bring two to three pieces to prevent overpacking.

 Packing list for Kilimanjaro: Several pairs of underwear